 The teens loved the wildest rides too of course.
 I paired up with my 14-year-old brother-in-law, deciding that Everest and Splash Mountain were some of our favorites.
 After a stomach full of snacks though, we definitely should have skipped “Mission Space”.
 In Epcot it’s one of the more unassuming attractions, but it simulates 2.5Gs of pressure at your launched to Mars…not a fun feeling.
 Also not fun for those who aren’t thrilled about tight spaces.
 NEXT.

 Have a blast at your next Disney trip and feel free to leave a comment anytime with your questions!
-We’ve love to help you plan and get excited for the magic.
+We’ve love to help you plan and get excited about the magic.